 Fiskars gardening tools make up around 70% of the total of all my garden tools for 4 reasons.
 High quality, strength, competitive costs and razorsharp hardened carbon steel cutting blades.
 Just look around at the reviews.

 I found these garden hedge shears a complete pleasure to use.
 They are the lightest telescopic shears on my garden shears list and also the longest (when extended).
 Having the handle grip coloured in bright orange also makes these shears easy to find in the garden, if you have misplaced them whilst working.

 If your looking for a set of heavy duty telescopic hedge shear, one that cuts through thick branches, twigs and plants with ease then this tool will not let you down.
 They do manufacture some of the best garden tools available.

 Fiskars HSX92 PowerGear Hedge Shears

 As with all Fiskars gardening products these are a well designed and constructed shear .
 The added feature of PowerGear action technology makes for effortless work cutting through thick plant material.
 Perfect if you struggle with weak hands or arthritis.

 At 808g these are light, well balanced and suitable for daily and professional gardening use .
 The blades are exceptionally sharp, cut through branches with ease and have a non stick coating, leaving little residue after cutting plant material and foliage.

 With the fantastic build quality we’ve come to expect this company, the units weight and the PowerGear technology these are an exceptional garden shear.

 Best Hedge Shears – my personal favourite?

 Being a professional gardener I need the best tools to cut & prune hedges and plants on a daily basis.
 So, I found the HSX92 to be solid garden shears , well designed and with razor sharp blades.
 One of the finest I have used and shears that will last me for life (one hopes).

-All of the hand held shears reviewed are made for hedges and shrubs and not for shearing grass (although they could serve that purpose I guess)
+All of the hand held shears reviewed are made for hedges and shrubs and not for shearing grass.

 Guide to Hedge Trimming with Hedge Shears

 Looking after your hedge shears to keep them working for longer.